P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 This plugin has a learning function that automatically adjusts the parameters using the actual cheat material.
 Learning cheat data can improve the accuracy of your decision to kick or not.
 **This feature is under development.
-Please note that you cannot study completely.**
+Please note that this function cannot learn completely.**

 ### Learning mechanism